Marked nodal curves with vector fields: Bubbling up

-Let's first check that $q_\up y = x_\up$.
-In light of Remark \ref{remark: universal property of projectivizations}, $q_\up y$ corresponds to the surjection $x^*{\sh K} \to x^*{\sh O}_C(x) \otimes y^*q^\dsd{\sh L}$.
-Earlier, $x_\up$ was defined to correspond to the natural map $x^*{\sh K} \to x^*{\sh O}_C(x)$.
+Let's first check that $q_\zuzp y = x_\zuzp$.
+In light of Remark \ref{remark: universal property of projectivizations}, $q_\zuzp y$ corresponds to the surjection $x^*{\sh K} \to x^*{\sh O}_C(x) \otimes y^*q^\dsd{\sh L}$.
+Earlier, $x_\zuzp$ was defined to correspond to the natural map $x^*{\sh K} \to x^*{\sh O}_C(x)$.
 Since $y^*\rho$ is nowhere vanishing, the homomorphism ${\sh O}_S \to y^*{\sh J}$ is an isomorphism, and hence so is its twist $x^*{\sh O}_C(x) \to x^*{\sh O}_C(x) \otimes y^*q^\dsd{\sh L}$.
 It remains to check that the triangle with the three homomorphisms among $x^*{\sh K}$, $x^*{\sh O}_C(x)$, $x^*{\sh O}_C(x) \otimes y^*q^\dsd{\sh L}$ is commutative.
 To this end, consider the diagram

-in which all arrows in the bottom (trapezoidal) face are obtained as pullbacks along $y$ of homomorphisms in the 9-term commutative diagram above, the $x^*{\sh K}(-x) \to {\sh O}_S$ arrow is a twist of the map $x^*{\sh K} \to x^*{\sh O}_C(x)$ discussed earlier, the curved arrow is projection to the second factor, and the right vertical arrow is the map discussed earlier which maps $1 \mapsto y^*\rho$.
+in which all arrows in the bottom (trapezoidal) face are obtained as pullbacks along $y$ of homomorphisms in \eqref{equation: 9-term diagram}, the $x^*{\sh K}(-x) \to {\sh O}_S$ arrow is a twist of the map $x^*{\sh K} \to x^*{\sh O}_C(x)$ discussed earlier, the curved arrow is projection to the second factor, and the right vertical arrow is the map discussed earlier which maps $1 \mapsto y^*\rho$.
 We argue commutativity as follows.
 First, the top (curved, triangular) face commutes, essentially by construction.
-Second, the bottom (trapezoidal) face commutes, thanks to the 9-term diagram.
+Second, the bottom (trapezoidal) face commutes, thanks to \eqref{equation: 9-term diagram}.
 Third, the convex hull commutes.
 Indeed, we may check this separately on the submodule $y^*[(q^\dsd{\sh L})(-y)] \oplus 0$ and the section $(0,1)$ of $y^*[(q^\dsd{\sh L})(-y)] \oplus {\sh O}_S$; via either route to $y^*(q^\dsd {\sh L})$, the former is mapped to $0$, and the latter to $y^*\rho$.
 Since $x^*{\sh L}(-x) \oplus {\sh O}_S \to x^*{\sh K}(-x)$ is surjective, the three points above imply that the right triangular face commutes as well.
 After twisting by $x^*{\sh O}_C(x)$, this is precisely what had to be checked.

+Now it is easy to check that the morphism $q_\zuzp:Y \to C_\zuzp$ over $S$ constructed earlier is an isomorphism on geometric fibers, and hence an isomorphism.